Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthThe Nvidia Titan Xp should theoretically be just a bit faster than the Nvidia Titan X in general. (explain)
+Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthTheoretically speaking, the Nvidia Titan Xp should perform a bit faster than the Nvidia Titan X in general. (explain)

-Texel RateThe Nvidia Titan Xp will be a small bit (approximately 20%) faster with regards to AF than the Nvidia Titan X. (explain)
+Texel RateThe Nvidia Titan Xp should be just a bit (approximately 20%) better at AF than the Nvidia Titan X. (explain)

-Pixel RateThe Nvidia Titan Xp will be a small bit (about 12%) better at anti-aliasing than the Nvidia Titan X, and should be able to handle higher screen resolutions while still performing well. (explain)
+Pixel RateThe Nvidia Titan Xp should be a little bit (approximately 12%) better at full screen anti-aliasing than the Nvidia Titan X, and also able to handle higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison